derhass/gpxvis/README.md

 * OpenGL 4.6 core profile
 * GLFW3 (http://www.glfw.org/) is used as a multi-platform library for creating windows and OpenGL contexts and for event handling
+* Dear ImGui (https://github.com/ocornut/imgui) is included as a git submodule

 # License